OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 - Password Length
     - **Minimum** length of the passwords should be **enforced** by the application.
 Passwords **shorter than 8 characters** are considered to be weak ([NIST SP800-63B](https://pages.nist.gov/800-63-3/sp800-63b.html)).
     - **Maximum** password length should not be set **too low**, as it will prevent users from creating passphrases.
 Typical maximum length is 128 characters.
+When selecting maximum password length, limitation of hashing algorithm, that will be used for hashing passwords, should be taken into consideration because some of them [has a maximum password length](https://security.stackexchange.com/questions/39849/does-bcrypt-have-a-maximum-password-length/39851#39851).

 - Do do not truncate passwords.
 Make sure that every character the user types in is actually included in the password.

 - Allow usage of **all** characters including unicode and whitespaces.
 There should be no password composition rules limiting the type of characters permitted.

-- Make sure that there are no periodic credential rotation or password history requirements.
+- Ensure credential rotation when a password leak, or at the time of compromise identification.

 - Include password strength meter to help users create a more complex password and block common and previously breached passwords
     - [zxcvbn library](https://github.com/dropbox/zxcvbn) can be used for this purpose.
 (Note that this library is no longer maintained)
-    - [Pwned Passwords](https://haveibeenpwned.com/Passwords) is a service maintained by [Troy Hunt](https://www.troyhunt.com/) where passwords can be checked against previously breached passwords.
-You can host it yourself or use (API)(https://haveibeenpwned.com/API/v2#PwnedPasswords).
+    - [Pwned Passwords](https://haveibeenpwned.com/Passwords) is a service where passwords can be checked against previously breached passwords.
+You can host it yourself or use [API](https://haveibeenpwned.com/API/v2#PwnedPasswords).

 ### For more detailed information check: